 Yucca grows best in full sun but can tolerate part shade.
 Plant zone 7 yuccas in sites with poor, sandy soil, where other plants have struggled.
 Once established, they produce beautiful displays of lantern shaped flowers on tall spikes.
 When the blooms fade, deadhead these flower spikes by cutting them right back to the plant crown.

-You can also try growing yucca in zone 7 within large urns or other unique planters for a less permanent, dramatic or whimsical garden accent.
+You can also try growing yucca in zone 7 within large urns or other unique planters for a less permanent but still dramatic or whimsical garden accent.

 Hardy Yucca Plants